ChacaS0/tempest/index.md

 ## [](#subheader-1-3)So what does it do?
 With **TEMPest** you can "register" some paths as "<u>targets</u>" and then operate deletion on all of them at once.
+It also offers some overview on current temporary stuff.

 ## [](#subheader-1-4)Plans
 Yeah I do have plans.
 Plans for the future!!
-For now, **TEMPest** does not work on Windows, but I'd like to use it on my Windows machine too, so I'm woriking on that.
+For now, **TEMPest** is not fully tested on Windows, but I'd like to use it on my Windows machines too, so I'm woriking on that.

-If you have suggestions, you can open an <a href="https://github.com/ChacaS0/tempest/issues/new" target="_blank">Issue</a> with the ``suggestion`` label.
+If you have suggestions, you can <a href="https://github.com/ChacaS0/tempest/issues/new" target="_blank">open an Issue</a>.
-I haven't done an Issue Template yet, so try to be "clean" about it, with details.
+I haven't done an Issue Template yet, so try to be "clear" about it, with details.

-Also, you can contribute and help me by <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TQYU8BPPV5YWA" target="_blank">**donating through Paypal**</a>.
+Also, you can contribute and help me by <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TQYU8BPPV5YWA" target="_blank">donating with Paypal</a>.
 Thank you for your support ! :smile_cat:

 ## [](#subheader-1-5)How do I get started?
 Please refer to <a href="{{site.url}}/install">the installation page</a>.